RyanAlbertson/COS226_Princeton_University/Assignment5/resources/readme.txt

  *  for each entry.
 Use at least 1 second of CPU time.
  *  (Do not count the time to read the points or to build the 2d-tree.)
  *
- *  Repeat the same question but with your KdTreeST implementation.
+ *  Repeat the same question but with your main.KdTreeST implementation.
  *
  **************************************************************************** */